““An inspiring and thought provoking affirmation of how to communicate””

 I specialise in helping people working in care and education settings to understand and meet the social needs of people living with autism, dementia, learning disabilities and mental health problems.
 I achieve this by offering public training events and developing communities of practice around the socially inclusive approaches of Rapport-based Communication and Rapport-based Music.
 I have collaborated with many schools and care settings around the UK to implement sustainable change and practice development and I am recognised for a fresh, enjoyable and thought provoking approach.
 I also aim to offer accessible and affordable training for family members and carers on low pay who are in need of support.

-Places are available for £10 for family members and personal assistants of a person with additional needs
+Places are available on online course for £10 for family members and personal assistants of a person with additional needs

 Subscribe to the newsletter